warpedvoxels/java-edition/README.md

 ## 💻 Technologies

 The technology stack in this project is pretty straightforward and consists mainly of [Rust][rust] and [Kotlin][kotlin] when talking about programming languages.
 For transferring data between modules, we use a gRPC server based on `prost` over the CBOR binary format and compressed data.
-It is used for requesting data, and communicating between other stuff with `RabbitMQ`.
-Every Minecraft server on Hexalite is running on top of [Purpur][purpur] server software, proxied by [Velocity][velocity].
-Purpur is a great alternative for Paper and it provide a lot of new features, such as mechanics, performance improvements and useful API changes.
+It is used for requesting data, and communicating between other stuff over `RabbitMQ`.
+Every Minecraft server on Hexalite is running on top of the [Purpur][purpur] server software, proxied by [Velocity][velocity].
+Purpur is a great alternative for Paper, providing a lot of new features, such as mechanics, performance improvements and useful API changes.

 This is subject to change, since this type of infrastructure can improve over time.
-If you are interested in discussing about this or any other technology topics, feel free to join our [Discord server][discord] to chat with our development and artistic team.
+If you are interested in discussing this or any other technology topics, feel free to join our [Discord server][discord] to chat with our development and artistic team.

 ## ✨ Contributors